shahafwa/Compiler_C/README.md

 **Target**
-- `Compiling`: parsing and compiling the code.
+- `Compiling`: getting a text which represent a code in a given language and parse it.